AngryR4v3n/blog/_posts/2025-01-11-fledge-and-uns--A-quick-and-easy-implementation.md

 </a>

 ### Getting an OPC server
-You can feel free to use your own OPC server, if you don't have one, feel free to use a Dockerfile that I created to start generating dummy data.
+You can feel free to use your own OPC server, if you don't have one, I made public a Dockerfile this will be useful for generating dummy data.

-You can find it [here](https://github.com/AngryR4v3n/opc-server) this will be useful to demonstrate the ingestion of data.
+You can find it [here](https://github.com/AngryR4v3n/opc-server) this will be useful to demonstrate the ingestion of data by Fledge.

 To start the Dockerized OPC server, on terminal type:
 ```bash
 sudo docker run -d -e OPC_STRUCTURE=uns.json -e TAG_FREQUENCY=0.5 opc-python-server
 ```
-This will start the server and will generate random info every 500ms, based on the structure defined in uns.json
+This will start the server and will generate random info every 500ms, based on the structure defined in ``uns.json``

 To get the server URL run on your console:
 ```bash